waveform80/pisense/docs/api_array.rst

 Data Type
 =========

-The data-type is fixed and cannot be altered.
-Specifically the data-type is a 3-tuple of single-precision floating point values between 0.0 and 1.0, labelled "r", "g" and "b".
+The data-type of the array is fixed and cannot be altered.
+Specifically the data-type is a triple of single-precision floating point values between 0.0 and 1.0, labelled "r", "g" and "b".
+In other words, each element of the array is a triple RGB value representing the color of a single pixel.

 The 0.0 to 1.0 range of color values is *not* enforced.
-Hence if you add two screen arrays together you may wind up with values greater than 1.0 in one or more color planes.
+Hence if you add two screen arrays together you may wind up with values greater than 1.0 or less than 0.0 in one or more color planes.
 This is deliberate as intermediate values exceeding this range can be useful in some calculations.

 .. hint::